kutasg/Torque-log-visualizer-excel/README.md

 different log header in one file is not supported.

-This repo is a raw version, for intermediate knowledge users. further improvement can be the perl sctipt is to be integrated into excel vba macro with a csv importer button.
+This repo is a raw version, for users with intermediate knowledge. further improvement can be the perl sctipt is to be integrated into excel vba macro with a csv importer button.